Excel VBA Unprotect Sheet

 Example #2 – Unprotect All Excel Sheets with Just a Click

 We have seen how to unprotect the particular worksheet.
-Imagine you have many worksheets, and all the worksheets are protected with the same password, then we cannot keep writing codes for each worksheet separately.
+However, imagine you have many worksheets.
+Then, it will protect all the worksheets with the same password.
+But, then, we cannot keep writing codes for each worksheet separately.

-In these cases, we need to use loops to loop through the collection of worksheet object and unprotect them with ease.
+In these cases, we need to use loops to loop through the worksheet object collection and unprotect them easily.

 The below code will loop through all the worksheets and unprotect the sheet.